Skip to main content

-The Ollie Young Foundation helps to funds the research of the Institute of Biomedical and Biomolecular Sciences at Portsmouth University to help bring a similar change of fortune to those diagnosed with brain tumours.
+Prior to funding The Institute of Cancer Research, the Ollie Young Foundation helped to fund the research of the Institute of Biomedical and Biomolecular Sciences at Portsmouth University to help bring a similar change of fortune to those diagnosed with brain tumours.

-Research will focus on glioblastoma multiforme, which is the specific condition from which Ollie died, although the results may well be of value to other, if not all, forms of brain tumour.
+Research focussed on glioblastoma multiforme, which is the specific condition from which Ollie died, although the results may well be of value to other, if not all, forms of brain tumour.

 Geoff Pilkington